I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 Conscious of my bruised face, he pressed his own against mine softly, briefly, before pulling away.

 John made some small movement, and I glanced in his direction.
-He was watching us with that fixated intensity that meant he was picturing me and Henry together.
-Despite my injuries, my pulse thrummed with awareness and mingling lust.
+He watched us with that fixated intensity that meant he was picturing me and Henry together.
+Despite my injuries, despite my exhaustion, my pulse thrummed with awareness and mingling lust.

 “The bedroom,” John said.
 “The scotch there is better than what I have in here, and I want multiple doors between the three of us and anyone trying to reach us.”